akhoshrozeh/unlockd-challenge/README.md

 Staking reward mechanics/implementation are based off [this](https://www.paradigm.xyz/2021/05/liquidity-mining-on-uniswap-v3) article. <br/>
 TL;DR Uses same as synthetix.
 Rewards of a user are based on their share of the liquidity pool. <br/>

+See `contracts/` for 3 contracts implemented, and check out `test/basic-test.js` for test cases demonstrating basic functionality. <br/>